MathOnco/valis/docs/README.rst

    #.
 Error is estimated by calculating the distance between registered matched features in the full resolution images.

 The transformations found by VALIS can then be used to warp the full resolution slides.
 It is also possible to merge non-RGB registered slides to create a highly multiplexed image.
 These aligned and/or merged slides can then be saved as ome.tiff images.
+The transformations can also be use to warp point data, such as cell centroids, polygon vertices, etc...

-In addition to warping images and slides, VALIS can also warp point data, such as cell centoids or ROI coordinates.
+In addition to registering images, VALIS provides tools to read slides using Bio-Formats and OpenSlide, which can be read at multiple resolutions and converted to numpy arrays or pyvips.Image objects.
+One can also slice regions of interest from these slides.
+VALIS also provides functions to convert slides to the ome.tiff format, preserving the original metadata.
+Please see examples and documentation for more details.

 Full documentation can be found at `ReadTheDocs <https://valis.readthedocs.io/en/latest/>`_.